cyclr/docs/pages/v2/05-application-connectors/authentication/google.md

 </section>
 <section class="card">
-## Before Starting
+## Before you start

-You will need to provide your Cyclr Partner 'Service Domain' as part of the process of setting up access so best to have that information to hand before starting.
-This is specific to your instance of Cyclr and it can be found from the Cyclr Partner Console under:
-Settings > General Settings > Service Domain.

-Your Cyclr Partner will have been setup with a default Service Domain, but this can be changed if you would prefer to remove mentions of 'Cyclr' from it.

-> PLEASE NOTE: If you want Google to verify your Project, you must use a custom Service Domain, which is best done _before_ all of your users authenticate the Google Connectors - as they will otherwise need to authenticate them again.
+To set up access for the Google connector, you need to provide your Cyclr [Service domain](cyclr-api-authentication#service-domain).
+To view your service domain in your Cyclr console, go to **Settings** > **General Settings** and see the **Service Domain** field.

+> **Important**: In order for Google to verify your project, you need to add your own [custom service domain](custom-domains).
+If you change your service domain, you need to re-authenticate any existing Google connectors.